cujojs/rest/README.md

 ----------

 .next
-- nothing yet
+- support for Android 4.0-5.0 (no code changes required, now actively testing)
+- support for Safari 8, iOS 8.0 and 8.1 (no code changes required, now actively testing)

 1.2.0
 - deprecated rest/interceptor/entity: instead use response.entity()
 - deprecated and removed wire.js reference resolves 'client!' and 'resource!', instead use the 'rest/wire' factory
 - deprecated and removed Dojo store support
 - separate browser and node main modules, browser consumers should switch their main module from 'rest/rest' to 'rest/browser'.
 This allows tools such as browerify and webpack to more intelligently reason about the module structure.
 - Multipart requests for browsers that support FormData (sorry IE 6-9).
 Thanks @mjackson